 is Chair of the Board Development Committee.
 A partner at Hantzmon Wiebel, she specializes in tax planning and preparation, estate planning, and estate and trust taxation.
 She is a member of the American Institute of Certified Public Accountants and the Virginia Society of Certified Public Accountants, as well as the Central Virginia Estate Planning Council.
 She serves on the board of the Village School.

-is a business executive, entrepreneur, and investor who has been closely involved in the creation and operation of three Charlottesville-founded software companies: Silver Chair Learning Systems (now Relias), and Hum.
-His involvement with CACF before joining the Governing included being a charter member of CACF's Future Fund as well as serving on the Grants Portfolio Committee for seven years.
-He has also served on the Board of Charlottesville's Center for Nonprofit Excellence.
+is Secretary of the Governing Board.
+He is a business executive, entrepreneur, and investor who has been involved in the creation and operation of three Charlottesville-founded software companies: Silver Chair Learning Systems (now Relias), and Hum.
+Before joining the board, Jake was a charter member of CACF's Future Fund, and served on the Grants Portfolio Committee for seven years.

 Kristin L. Henningsen